The Ultimate Guide to New Manager Training

 And effective delegation is different than just dumping assignments on people.
 New managers need to learn how to prepare the task, assign it to the right person, do appropriate check-ins, and conduct a final evaluation.

 As a result of delegation, the relationship between both can develop since trust is being built.
 That’s something you’ll need to focus on, considering just 20% of the workforce trust their management team.

 Somewhere along the road, meetings have gained a reputation for being a huge waste of time.

 While you don’t want to be the type of company having meetings about meetings, first-time managers need to understand the power of weekly or bi-weekly one-on-one meetings with each team member.

-One-on-one’s, or O3’s, have the dual benefit of engaging the team member, and increasing work results.
-As the the O3 is considered the direct reports meeting, communication scores increase and feelings that the manager cares about them as an individual skyrockets.
+One-on-ones or O3s have the dual benefit of engaging the team member and increasing work results.
+As the O3 is considered the direct report's meeting, communication scores increase, and feelings that the manager cares about them as an individual skyrocket.

 The meeting is also great for alignment.
 Has the team member been working on the wrong thing?
 Have they been delivered the wrong information?
 Are they waiting for a co-worker to complete something, but a mismatch in communication means the project is stalled for no reason?